-Chili and Cornbread Skillet -a comforting dish made all in one skillet.
-The corn bread is cooked right on top of the chili!
+Chili and Cornbread Skillet – A comforting and delicious dish made all in one skillet.
+The cornbread is cooked right on top of the chili!

 This meal couldn’t be easier to make.
-Start by cooking ground beef over medium heat in a 12 inch, oven safe skillet.
-This would also work in a shallow, 5 quart saute pan.
+Start by cooking the ground beef over medium-heat in a 12-inch, oven-safe skillet.
+This would also work in a shallow, 5-quart saute pan.

-While the chili is simmering, preheat the oven to 400 degrees and mix up your cornbread.
+While the chili is simmering, preheat the oven to 400°F and mix up your cornbread.
 I just use a box mix, but you could use a homemade version as well if you like.
 I like to throw in a cup of shredded cheddar, but that is completely optional.

 Turn off the heat and drop spoonfuls of cornbread batter evenly over the top of the chili.
 As you are dropping, gently spread the mixture around so it doesn’t all settle in one spot and you can get an even crust.
 Depending on the size and depth of your pan, take the batter as close to the edges as possible.

-Bake at 400 degrees for about 20 minutes, or until the cornbread is beautifully golden brown.
+Bake the chili and cornbread in the oven for about 20 minutes, or until the cornbread is beautifully golden brown.
 Check to make sure that the cornbread is cooked through before dividing into bowls and serving.
 Top with sour cream, onions and shredded cheddar if desired.

-The beauty of tihe dish is you can carry the skillet right to the table and serve family style.
+The beauty of this chili cornbread dish is you can carry the skillet right to the table and serve family style.
 Enjoy!